luzengxiangcn/SteerLM-llama2-13B/README.md

 Key capabilities enabled by SteerLM:

-- Dynamic steering of responses by specifying desired attributes like quality, helpfulness, and toxicity
+- Dynamic steering of responses by specifying desired attributes like quality, helpfulness, and toxicity.
-- Simplified training compared to RLHF techniques like fine-tuning and bootstrapping
+- Simplified training compared to RLHF techniques like fine-tuning and bootstrapping.

 ## Model Architecture and Training
 The SteerLM method involves the following key steps:

-1. Train an attribute prediction model on human annotated data to evaluate response quality
+1. Train an attribute prediction model on human annotated data to evaluate response quality.
-2. Use this model to annotate diverse datasets and enrich training data
+2. Use this model to annotate diverse datasets and enrich training data.
-3. Perform conditioned fine-tuning to align responses with specified combinations of attributes
+3. Perform conditioned fine-tuning to align responses with specified combinations of attributes.
-4. (Optionally) Bootstrap training through model sampling and further fine-tuning
+4. (Optionally) Bootstrap training through model sampling and further fine-tuning.

 SteerLM Llama-2 applies this technique on top of the Llama-2 architecture.
 It was pretrained on internet-scale data and then customized using [OASST](https://huggingface.co/datasets/OpenAssistant/oasst1) and [HH-RLHF](https://huggingface.co/datasets/Anthropic/hh-rlhf) data.